dreamer1234/ESP12s_FTPServer/README.md

 # ESP12s_FTPServer
-FTP Server over with SD card support using FAT filesystem.
+FTP Server with SD card support using FAT filesystem.
 - FTP Server code mainly based in the code by Renzo Mischianti: https://github.com/xreef/SimpleFTPServer
 - Bus control code from: https://github.com/Jason2866/WiFi-SDCard
 - Lots of other sources like forums and personal code.